the-witch-king/input-clearer/README.md

-# WaniKani Clearer
+# Input Clearer

-Adds a shortcut (control + c) to clear the wanikani input box while doing reviews.
+Adds a shortcut (escape/alphanumeric, which is capslock on my key bindings) to clear the wanikani and kamesame input boxes while doing reviews.